armory-plugins/evaluate-artifacts/README.md

 ![CI](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/workflows/CI/badge.svg)

-The [evaluateArtifactsStagePlugin](https://github.com/armory-plugins/evaluateArtifactsStagePlugin), also called the EvaluateArtifacts plugin, creates a custom pipeline stage that evaluates artifacts of a pipeline.
+The [evaluateArtifactsStagePlugin](https://github.com/armory-plugins/evaluate-artifacts), also called the EvaluateArtifacts plugin, creates a custom pipeline stage that evaluates artifacts of a pipeline for SpEL expressions.

 # Version Compatibility